AppliedMechanics/AMfe/README.md

 ### IDEs:

 The best IDE for Python is Spyder, which has sort of a MATLAB-Style look and feel.
 Other editors integrate very well into Python like Atom, as well as PyCharm, which is an IDE for Python.

 I personally work with Spyder and Atom.
 Spyder is part of anaconda and can be installed via

      conda install spyder

 Spyder also provides nice features like built-in debugging, static code analysis with pylint and a profiling tool to measure the performance of the code.

+### Profiling the code

+a good profiling tool is the cProfile moudule.
+It runs with

+    python -m cProfile -o stats.dat myscript.py

+The stats.dat file can be analyzed using the `snakeviz`-tool which is a Python tool which is available via conda or pip and runs with a web-based interface.
+To start run

+    snakeviz stats.dat

+in your console.